MrBartusek/gif-picker-react/README.md

 ## GIF Providers

-The `provider` prop accepts any instance of the `GifProvider` abstract class.
+The `provider` prop accepts any object that implements the `GifProvider` interface.
 You can pick one of the built-in providers or create your own:

 - [Tenor](#tenor)
 - [Custom Providers](#custom-providers)